-The Dyson V10 Absolute is one of the most expensive stick vacuums available on the market.
+The Dyson V10 Absolute is one of the most expensive cordless vacuum cleaners available on the market.
 Can it replace a full-sized upright?
 Is it worth the high price tag?

-I’ve put this cord-free stick vacuum to a series of grueling tests to see how it performs and if it will live up to the hype, and you’ll see all of the results in this review.
+I’ve put this cord-free stick vacuum through a series of rigorous tests to assess its performance and determine if it lives up to the hype; you’ll find all the results in this review.

 James Dyson says that Dyson is no longer releasing new upright vacuums and will focus their efforts on cordless stick vacuums.
 The release of the Dyson V11 less than a year after the V10 proves that they are serious.